 - To get maximum results with weight training, you need to have some serious knowledge about exercises and routines.
 You will also need to know when to train certain muscle groups and when to rest.
 Plus, your diet and macros will have a significant effect on your results.

 Ultimately, only you can answer this question.
 It depends on your lifestyle and your fitness goals.
 Calisthenics do offer more advantages than weights because they don’t require equipment or a gym membership, but you probably won’t see results as quickly as you would with weights.

-In fact, the Bodyweight Mastery Program is an outstanding muscle-building and fat loss program that uses calisthenics only.
-If you want to see our in-depth review that uncovers everything in the program then check this out first.
+In fact, the Cali Move Body Transformation Basics Program is an outstanding muscle-building and fat loss program that uses calisthenics only.
+Make sure you check out our review to learn more.

 On the flipside, while weight training can give you killer results, you need to have the right workout plan on a weekly basis, and you need to keep up with your diet and proper macros.

 If your goal is better mobility and a nicely built, strong, and fit body, then calisthenics are the better option.
 However, if you want to get bigger and stronger, then you should probably choose weightlifting.